Configuration Parameters

 {URL}

-The URI that sets the parameters for connecting to the MySQL database by default.
+The URI that defines default parameters for connecting to a MySQL database.

 Allowed values: